adobe/aepsdk-core-ios/Documentation/TestStrategy.md

 ## Unit Testing:

-* Should only tests a singal method.
+* Should only test a singal method.

 * CI will run this test after each code check-in.

-* Read more about the best practice for Unit Testing.
+* Read more about the best practice for [Unit Test Best Practices](./UnitTestBestPractices.md).